cloudlifter95/terragrunt-pg/account2/readme.md

 ## Problem statement 2: Run-all plan showing no change
 An alternative is to also run the `run-all apply`/`apply-all` command.

-- "apply-all" orchestrates and applies each dependency successfully, which aligns with the documentation: [Documentation](https://terragrunt.gruntwork.io/docs/getting-started/configuration/#:~:text=Note%20that%20the,all%20apply.)
+- "apply-all" orchestrates and applies each dependency successfully and does not attempt fetching the outputs too early, which aligns with the documentation: [Documentation](https://terragrunt.gruntwork.io/docs/getting-started/configuration/#:~:text=Note%20that%20the,all%20apply.)

-- however, "plan-all" while building successfully the DAG, shows the outputs of the dependency to be "known after apply"(great!) but the dependent modules are shown to have "no change" (which is wrong).
+- however, "plan-all" while building successfully the DAG, only shows the outputs of the dependency to be "known after apply"(great!) **after an initial apply that has the outputs is run**.
+Also, the dependent modules are shown to have "no change" (which is wrong).
 Mocking would not help either under the "plan-all"/"apply-all"/"run-all plan"/"run-all apply" commands.

-In a nutshell, from where I stand i'd prefer the "plan-all"/"run-all plan" shows there are expected changes on those dependent modules instead of showing "no change".
+In a nutshell, I think the "plan-all"/"run-all plan" needs to be looked into to build successfully even on a new project as well as to show that there are expected changes on those dependent modules.

 **Trace:**
 ``` bash